India–Israel relations: Informal recognition (1950–1991)

 During the Six-Day War India took a pro-Arab stance.
 Israel supported India during the Indo-Pakistani War of 1971.
-Israeli arms manufacturer Shlomo Zabludowicz provided India and the Bengali nationalist organization Mukti Bahini with mortars, ammunition and instructors.
+Israeli arms manufacturer Shlomo Zabludowicz provided India and the Bengali nationalist and Bangladeshi independence organization Mukti Bahini with mortars, ammunition and instructors.
 India's opposition to official diplomatic relations stemmed from domestic and foreign considerations.
-Domestically, politicians in India feared losing the Muslim vote if relations were normalised with Israel.
+Domestically, politicians in India feared losing the Muslim votebank (motivated in large part by Muslim appeasement and pseudosecularism) if relations were normalised with Israel.

-Additionally, India did not want to jeopardise its citizens working in Arab States of the Persian Gulf, who were helping India maintain its foreign-exchange reserves.
+Additionally, India did not want to jeopardise its citizens working in Arab states of the Persian Gulf, who were helping India maintain its foreign-exchange reserves.
 India's domestic need for energy was another reason, in order to safeguard the flow of oil from Arab nations.
 India's foreign policy goals and alliances also proved problematic to formal relations with Israel, including India's support for the pro-Palestine Liberation Organization Non-Aligned Movement, India's tilt towards the Soviet Union during the Cold War, and India's desire to counter Pakistan's influence with the Arab states.
 On an ideological level, the dominant political party in India during this era, namely the Indian National Congress, opposed Israel due to their perception that it was a state based on religion, analogous to Pakistan.

 Although there was no formal relationship for several decades, meetings and cooperation took place between both countries, including figures such as Moshe Dayan.
 Israel also provided India with crucial information during its multiple wars.